hansendav/UBS-ML-24/README.md

 based on the national forest invetory data of Germany.

 ## Prerequisites
-The dataset is generated using different filedatabses that can be downloaded from the servers of the Thuenen Institut.
-Since the most databases are distributed as Microsoft Acces filedatabases the scripts are only tested on a Windows machine.
+The dataset is generated using different MS Access and SQLite filedatabases that can be downloaded from the servers of the [Thünen Institut](https://bwi.info/Download/de/).
+It is thus necessary, to run the following scripts on a machine that has drivers for both filesystems (esp.
+ODBC for Mircosoft Access).
-This makes sure that the necessary ODB drivers are preinstalled.

 ## Download of the databases